 Parents and carers will be informed about the policy through the school website.
 When RSE lessons are planned to begin, parents will be sent a letter outlining the content of the lessons for their child and the materials and resources used.
 This letter will contain a permission slip and will make reference to the RSE policy and its location on the school's website.
-They will also be given an opportunity to come into school to see the resources and discuss the content of learning sessions prior to the teaching of lessons.
+They will also be given an opportunity to come into school to see the resources and discuss the content of learning sessions prior to the teaching of lessons (when not governed by COVID restrictions).
 It is recognised that parents have the legal right to withdraw their children from the Sex education element of RSE with the exception of the biological aspects necessary under national curriculum science.
-Parents cannot withdraw their children from the Relationship aspect of RSE.
-Mill Water staff aim to support parents in understanding the school's RSE policy, the scheme of work planned for their child and the resources used, at parents' requests.
+Parents are not allowed to withdraw their children from the Relationship aspect of RSE.
+Mill Water staff aim to support parents in understanding the school's RSE policy, the scheme of work planned for their child and the resources used at parents' requests.